PatrickJS/PatrickJS-starter/README.md

  │       └──humans.txt             * for humans to know who the developers are │
  │
- ├──tslint.json                    * typescript lint config
- ├──typedoc.json                   * typescript documentation generator
- ├──tsconfig.json                  * typescript config used outside webpack
+ ├──.env.example                   * file with environemnt variables - you shoud copy it to .env and edit that copy ├──tslint.json                    * typescript lint config ├──typedoc.json                   * typescript documentation generator ├──tsconfig.json                  * typescript config used outside webpack